1000 E. University Ave.

 2014-2015 Leadership Wyoming Statewide Program

-2013-2014 Developed UWLEAD Program for Department Heads and Associate Deans with 4 other deans
+2013-present UWLEAD Leadership Program for Department Heads and Associate Deans, organized with 4 other deans

 2012-2013 American Council on Education (A.C.E.)
 Fellow